ApprenticeshipStandardsDotOrg/ApprenticeshipStandardsDotOrg/README.md

 ## Development setup
 1. Run `bin/setup`
 2. Install [libvips][libvips] for use with ActiveStorage
-3. Start rails app: `bin/rails s`.
+3. Start rails app: `bin/dev`.
 The application will be available at http://localhost:3000.

 [libvips]: https://www.libvips.org/install.html